 Read The Best Version of Your Name for Your Job Search to understand how to find and choose a version of your name to avoid mistaken online identity.

 Practice "Defensive Googling" so that you know what is visible online in association with your name and can adjust if something bad happens associated with your name.
 This is a continuing issue.

 A complete Profile has greatly increased visibility in search results inside of LinkedIn, bringing you to the attention of more recruiters and employers.

 An incomplete Profile may hurt your job search because they are typically skimpy, lacking important keywords and relevant information.
 A skimpy Profile also makes you look out-of-date or clueless.

 Once you have chosen the best version of your name to use for your job search (in number 1 above), focus on the keywords that describe you best.

 Indeed.com's JobTrends is a very useful tool for determining the most popular terms employers use in their job descriptions.
 Should you describe yourself as a "Certified PMP" or as "PMP Certified" in your LinkedIn Profile -- a search through a large job board or your target employers' career sites will show you which is best and which will make you invisible.
 Research your target employers' career sites or a big collection of jobs like Google for Jobs or Indeed.com.
 See the terms the employers use in their job description to know which terms are the best for you to use.

-[Related: How to Identify Exactly the Right Keywords for Your LinkedIn Profile explains how to use Indeed's JobTrends to find the best terms for you -- the terms employers have included in millions of job descriptions.]
+[Related: Choosing the Best Keywords for Your LinkedIn Profile explains how to find the best terms for you -- the terms employers have included in millions of job descriptions.]

 You can have a pretty skimpy Profile that meets the "All-Star" requirements, so don't stop there!
 A skimpy Profile tells the world that you don't "get" how important LinkedIn is, and you don't understand how to leverage it, even for yourself.
 So, you probably are not very up-to-date with how business operates now.